FAQs About the Seasonal Flu Vaccine

 2) Fluzone High-Dose:

-Flublok is a recombinant flu vaccine and is approved for highly egg-allergic persons aged 18-49 years.
+Flublok is a recombinant flu vaccine manufactured without the use of eggs.
+It is indicated for highly egg-allergic persons aged 18 years or older.
 It is available only in our allergy departments.

-Last flu season PAMF transitioned from trivalent to quadrivalent standard flu shot vaccine,.
-Quadrivalent flu vaccines contain two A strains and two B strains, whereas trivalent vaccine contains only 1 B strain.
-The second B strain was added by manufacturers because predicting which flu B strain would circulate in any given season proved difficult.
+PAMF has transitioned from trivalent to quadrivalent flu vaccines (containing 2 A strains and 2 B strains) with the exception of Fluzone High-Dose and Flublok which are still trivalent (2 A strains and 1 B strain).
+The second B strain was added to quadrivalent vaccines by manufacturers because predicting which flu B strain would circulate in any given season proved difficult.
 While this is a modest change, scientists hope it will result in increased protection against the flu in coming years.
-FluMist is also quadrivalent, but Fluzone High-Dose and Flublok remain trivalent this season.
+The higher dose of antigen in Fluzone High-Dose vaccine produces higher antibody levels in patients 65 years or older which results in a modest boost in effectiveness compared to the standard-dose vaccine.

 Because vaccine strains often change from one year to the next and immunity wanes, flu vaccine must be given every year.